-p < .001.
+\\\p < .001.

-^a Because being in a controlled environment inhibits opportunities for alcohol and drug use, Cases were excluded from this analysis for the following reasons: they were incarcerated all 365 days before entering treatment (n = 11), they were incarcerated all 365 days before follow-up (n = 1), and they had missing values for the number of days incarcerated in the 12 months before follow-up (n = 2).
+a Because being in a controlled environment inhibits opportunities for alcohol and drug use, cases were excluded from this analysis for the following reasons: they were incarcerated all 365 days before entering treatment (n = 14) and they had missing values for the number of days incarcerated in the 12 months before follow-up (n = 1).months before follow-up (n = 2).

-^b Misuse of opioids other than heroin, including prescription opiates, methadone, and buprenorphine-naloxone.
+b Misuse of opioids other than heroin, including prescription opiates, methadone, and buprenorphine-naloxone.

 For more information about KTOS contact Maggie Schroeder at the Department of Behavioral Health, Developmental and Intellectual Disabilities (502-564-4456) Report prepared by the University of Kentucky Center on Drug and Alcohol Research.
-Findings from the full report can be downloaded from: cdar.uky.edu/ktos Suggested citation: Cole, J., Logan, T., & Scrivner, A. (2022).
-Adult Kentucky Treatment Outcome Study 2022 Fact Sheet.
+Findings from the full report can be downloaded from: cdar.uky.edu/ktos Suggested citation: Cole, J., Logan, T., White, A., & Scrivner, A. (2023).
+Adult Kentucky Treatment Outcome Study 2023 Fact Sheet.
 Lexington, KY: University of Kentucky, Center on Drug and Alcohol Research.